hrqcarvalho/Beginner-Projects/README.md

     game.
 - Password Generator
     - A program that takes what do you want in your password (how many letters, numbers and symbols) and make a "random" password out of it.
+- Escape the Maze
+    - This project is a little different because this time I need to go to a website to code a script which will be used to help a bot to escape a maze.